 You may not need prescription treatment if you’re experiencing a mild case of hives not related to allergies or other health conditions.
 In these circumstances, a doctor might suggest that you find temporary relief by:

 taking antihistamines, such as diphenhydramine (Benadryl) or cetirizine (Zyrtec)

 - avoiding hot water, which may aggravate the hives

 Simple changes to your lifestyle may be able to help you prevent hives from reoccurring in the future.
-If you have allergies and you know which substances are likely to cause an allergic reaction, your doctor will likely suggest that you avoid any possible exposure to these factors.
+If you have allergies and you know which substances are likely to cause an allergic reaction, a doctor will suggest that you avoid any possible exposure to these factors.
 Allergy shots are another option that may help you reduce the risk of experiencing hives again.
-If you have just recently had a hives outbreak, you may also want to consider avoiding wearing tight clothing or being in high-humidity areas, as this may cause another outbreak.

 Avoid being in high humidity areas or wearing tight clothing if you have recently had a hives outbreak.